-Confirmation of change made to registered courses (Web Portal System "Timetable Confirmation") Reflecting changed courses in the "manaba" system
+Confirmation of change made to registered courses

+Reflecting changed courses on the Web Portal

+System "Timetable Confirmation" and in the

+"manaba" system

-September 28 (Thu.)
+September 26 (Fri.)
 1:00 p.m. or later

 If you have no courses to register for the year, receive an official form at the Academic Affairs Section and report this information during the course registration period.
 (You cannot use the Web Portal System for this reporting.)